 Then there are more serious things to consider.
-In a study by Kelton Global for the Holiday Inn chain in March/April 2016 (the Small Business Traveller Study), it was found, unsurprisingly, that small companies find arranging business travel more time consuming and expensive than larger companies.
+In a 2016 study by Kelton Global for the Holiday Inn chain (the Small Business Traveller Study), it was found, unsurprisingly, that small companies find arranging business travel more time consuming and expensive than larger companies.

 Larger organisations will often have a global mobility/business policy and a dedicated department to handle all the various issues.
 Plus, they usually have company-wide travel insurance and subscribe to immigration management schemes.